mertkarababa7/ApartmentManagementSystemWebsite/README.md

 - Created admin/admin2.css and implement on Landlord.php for better table

 Update 4 (28.12.2020)
--Added Payment function for costumer, also added tenants.php on admin side to see payment tables.
+- Added Payment function for costumer, also added tenants.php on admin side to see payment tables.